 Since there is no longer something like a shortest path interpolator, we expect its counterpart in the martingale setup to be discontinuous.
 We propose the process that is equal to $X_0$ in $T_0$ and equal to $X_1$ for $t \in (T_0,T_1]$.
 For the artificially noisy MOT interpolator, the FAM $(M_t)$ with $(X_0,X_1) \sim \pi_m^*$ is a candidate.
 Indeed, it is a martingale, and its noise process is not taken into account in the selection of the optimal coupling $\pi_m^*$.
 Furthermore, if we remove the artificial noise, i.e., we set $A_t^{(1)}=0$ in the expression of $(M_t)$, and denote by $(\mathcal G_t)_{t\in[T_0,T_1]}$ the filtration generated by $((T_1-t)/(T_1-T_0) X_0 +(t-T_0)/(T_1-T_0) X_1)_{t\in[T_0,T_1]}$, we obtain

 Thus, we retrieve the discontinuous MOT interpolator, similarly to how one retrieves the shortest path OT interpolator when setting the artificial noise to $0$ in the artificially noisy OT interpolator.
-For a genuinely noisy MOT interpolator, i.e., a sort of martingale counterpart to Schrödinger's bridge, we propose a new problem that we call the \emph{information-based martingale optimal transport problem}. \begin{defn} Let $\mu$ and $\nu$ be two $L^2(\R)$-probability measures, in convex order.
-Given a martingale coupling $\pi \in \mathcal M (\mu,\nu)$, let $M_t(X_0,I_t^{(1)})=\E_\pi[X_1 \| X_0, I_t^{(1)} ]$, $t\in [T_0,T_1]$ be the one-arc FAM for $(X_0,X_1)\sim \pi$ constructed using the randomized Brownian bridge $(I_t^{(1)})_{t\in [T_0,T_1]}$, see (\ref{RBB}).
-The information-based martingale optimal transport (IB-MOT) problem associated with $(I_t^{(1)})$ for the marginals $\mu$ and $\nu$ is
+For a genuinely noisy MOT interpolator, i.e., a sort of martingale counterpart to Schrödinger's bridge, we propose a new problem that we call the \emph{information-based martingale optimal transport problem}.